Is Moonshiners TV Show Real or Fake?

 Source: @markanddigger

-The main actors of the show who have made appearances since day one are Tim Smith and Tickle; both are moonshiners.
+The main cast members of the show who have made appearances since day one are Tim Smith and Tickle; both are moonshiners.
 Marvin “Popcorn” Sutton is perhaps the most famous moonshiner in the world who was only featured in the show’s first season.
 However, it is essential to note that the footage wasn’t made for the show.

 Tim Smith remains the main man of the show.
 He continues to campaign to accept the moonshine practices by showing its authenticity and rich tradition.
 He hopes to encourage more people to see the value of his team by rooting for a multi-generation moonshining family that continues to escape the arms of the Law.